jrief/django-formset/docs/source/fieldsets.rst

 Django itself does not offer any abstraction for this HTML tag.
 If one wants to use it, this has to be done on the template level when rendering the form.

-To fill this gap, **django-formset** introduces a Python class to handle the Fieldset element.
-From a technical point of view, a fieldset behaves exactly like a single form and in HTML it always is wrapped inside a ``<form>``-element.
+To fill this gap, **django-formset** introduces a Python class to handle the ``<fieldset>``-element.
+From a technical point of view, a fieldset behaves exactly like a single form and in HTML it always must be wrapped inside a ``<form>``-element.
 If we want to use more than one fieldset, then we have to group them using :ref:`collections`, just as we would do with normal forms.

 Another purpose of using fieldsets, appart from adding a border and legend to a form, is to use :ref:`conditionals`.
 This allows us to hide or disable the whole fieldset depending on the context